Kong/developer.konghq.com/app/_how-tos/custom-deck-object-defaults.md

 Define the properties you want to customize for {{site.base_gateway}} objects.
 See the [object defaults reference](/deck/object-defaults) for all configurable objects and default values.

-In the `deck_files` directory you created in the [prerequisites](#prerequisites), create a `defaults.yaml` file and add an `_info` section with `defaults`.
+In the `deck_files` directory you created in the prerequisites, create a `defaults.yaml` file and add an `_info` section with `defaults`.
-You can define a few select properties for a supported entity, such as a service:
+You can define a few select properties for a supported entity, such as a Service:

 ```yaml
 _format_version: "3.0"